 If you do start seeing problems, be sure treat them with the proper medication (i.e., not cologne).
 “Using barrier creams in the skin folds will help prevent bacterial or yeast overgrowth, as well as prevent irritation,” says Rossi.
 “If you have jock itch, antifungal powders will help to fight the topical fungal infection, as well as keeping it dry.”

-As for the “other solution” that 23 percent of the guys we asked reported using—please let us know what the “other” might be in the comments!
-We’re seriously dying to know!
+As for the “other solution” that 23 percent of the guys we asked reported using — we kinda want to know what it is, but also, we really kinda don’t.

 * You may notice this chart does not add up to 100 percent.
 This is because participants were able to check more than one option, so the results added up to more than 100.
 Math!